 - Herbs and spices such as ginger, turmeric, cinnamon, and cayenne can reduce inflammation and insulin levels and boost fat burning.

-5. Essential oils can enhance hormone balance, thyroid function, and fertility.
+5. Essential oils can support hormone balance, thyroid function, and fertility.
 Clary sage, fennel, and sage encourage hormone balance.
 Lavender enhances relaxation.
 I use Young Living blends Dragon Time to regulate cycles and Endoflex for thyroid.
-Click here to get ’em.
+BUT note that there is no scientific evidence that essential oils work to balance hormones.
+I use them in conjunction with other herbs or supplements, not instead of.

 6. Avoid plastics: they contain dioxins, which are a source of endocrine disrupting xenoestrogens, a cause of estrogen dominance.